programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 import plotly.express as px
 ```

 Next, you'll need to download and call upon the English language model necessary for the NLP pipeline.
-We'll choose `eng_core_web_sm`, the small English model which has been trained on texts from the web:
+We'll choose `eng_core_web_sm`, the small English model which has been trained on texts from the web.
+It contains components needed for natural language processing tasks like tokenization, lemmization, part of speech tagging and named entity recognition:

 ```
 !spacy download en_core_web_sm